codex-academy/codeX_ReleaseOneNarrativeWorkbook/CodeCleanupAndRefactor.md

 The next thing is to check if your [code is testable](./RefactorToBeTestable.md)

-Annd then we you should look at Promises for [a better way to handle callbacks](./Promises.md)
+Then look at Promises for [a better way to handle callbacks](./Promises.md)

-## Now refactor your database modules to use Promises
+## Refactor your database modules to use Promises

 A simple wrapper around the Mysql code like this will suffice: